botter-live/botter.live-Android/README.md

                             public void onActionClick() {
                             }
                         })
-// or you can path the argument like this .addCustomAction(R.drawable.ic_register, "Register", new OnActionClickListener() {
+// or you can pass the argument like this .addCustomAction(R.drawable.ic_register, "Register", new OnActionClickListener() {
                             @Override
                             public void onActionClick() {